evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 You can choose between 12 different paint colors when ordering this model.
 Additionally, you can choose between 7 wheels with sizes from 18 to 20 inches.

-The car has four [regular doors](../../../../technology/doors/) and a tailgate.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close are an optional function for the regular doors.
-The tailgate is electric powered.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.